diyaindoliya/diyaindoliya.github.io/index.md

 <img src='assets/logo.png' alt='headshot' width='300'/>

-I'm an undergrad at UCLA studying Cognitive Science with a specialization in Computing.
-I'm also a statistics minor!
+I'm an undergrad at UCLA studying Cognitive Science with a specialization in Computing and a minor in Statistics.

-I am super interested in the intersection of art, psychology, and technology and am currently a UX design intern at [Rivet](https://www.rivet.app/) and a designer for [LA Blueprint](https://lablueprint.org/).
+I'm extremely drawn to the intersection of art, psychology, and technology and am currently a UX design intern at [Rivet](https://www.rivet.app/) and a designer for [LA Blueprint](https://lablueprint.org/)'s upcoming [Skid Row Arts Alliance](https://www.skidrowartsalliance.com/) mobile app.